How to Travel with Dog or Cat in Motorhome

 Bonus tip: To help your dog feel more comfortable in the van or RV, bring object that they’re familiar with, such as the dog bed, a few favorite toys, and some treats to reward him or her for staying calm.

-When start traveling with your dog, it’s important to stop about every three hours to give them a chance to relieve themselves and run around for a bit.
+When you start traveling with your dog, it’s important to stop about every three hours to give them a chance to relieve themselves and run around for a bit.
 This is a good time for you to stretch too.
 Also, try to keep the vehicle at a consistent temperature for your pet’s comfort.

 Cats often have a harder time acclimating to RV and camper van life simply because they’re not always as social as dogs can be suspicious of new surroundings.
 Successfully taking your cat on a road trip where they feel safe and comfortable greatly depends on your cat’s personality.